khakhalin/notes/00_to_read_neuro.md

 https://www.cell.com/cell/fulltext/S0092-8674(15)01193-9
 Developmental biology bordering fractals and graphs (maybe? not sure, but judging from the pics) - a nice review-like paper (perspective); worth a priority read :)

+Zador, A. M. (2019).
+A critique of pure learning and what artificial neural networks can learn from animal brains.
+Nature communications, 10(1), 1-7.

 Relating network connectivity to dynamics: opportunities and challenges for theoretical neuroscience Carina Curto, Katherine Morrison https://www.sciencedirect.com/science/article/pii/S0959438819300443 Review.
 Exactly what it should be (networks, motifs, dynamics)